ErikSchierboom/requirejstutorial/README.md

 })
 ```

-Now when you run `r.js`, the build will be successful and the `'jquery'` module will be loaded from its external URL.
+Now when you run `r.js`, the optimized `main-built.js` file will not contain the `'jquery'` module and RequireJS will load it from its external URL.

 ### Example 14: optimize using Grunt
 In the previous examples, we ran the `r.js` tool from the command-line.
 However, you can also run `r.js` from [Grunt](http://gruntjs.com/).
 First, install the following Node module: